Stanton Chase: Notable Firsts

-In 2016, Stanton Chase was the only executive search firm to join the White House Equal Pay Pledge in the USA.
+In 2016, Stanton Chase was the only executive search firm to join the White House Equal Pay Pledge in the United States.

-In 2018, Stanton Chase became one of the first executive search firms to accept cryptocurrency.
+In 2018, Stanton Chase became one of the first executive search firms in the world to accept cryptocurrency as payment for services.

+In 2024, Stanton Chase became the first executive search firm in the world to trademark its executive search methodology.
+The firm's proprietary process, Search+®, was filed as a service mark with the United States Patent and Trademark Office on December 1, 2023 and registered on October 22, 2024, under Registration Number 7544198 (Serial Number 98294449).

 Affiliations

 Stanton Chase is a member of the Association of Executive Search Consultants (AESC), which sets industry standards for ethical codes of conduct and practice standards.

 Stanton Chase is also a member of the 30% Club, which aims to increase the number of women on boards by taking voluntary steps.

 Additionally, Stanton Chase has partnerships with Nasdaq Boardvantage, the Centre for Board Excellence (CBE), and Hofstede Insights.

+The firm is also a member of SEMI, the global industry association for the electronics manufacturing and design supply chain.

+In June 2025, Stanton Chase entered a strategic partnership with the Iacocca Institute at Lehigh University, focused on leadership development, career pathways, and global citizenship programming for the Lehigh University and Iacocca Institute communities.

 Corporate and Social Responsibility Initiatives

 Stanton Chase engages in corporate and social responsibility initiatives.
 Some of these initiatives include: